CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-symfony.md

 - symfony
 ---

+> This tutorial assumes that your application is based on Symfony 4 and Symfony Flex.

 # Deploy a Symfony application

 Symfony applications almost work out of the box on Clever Cloud, you just have a few adjustments to make.